RichardBruskiewich/biolink-model/guidelines/understanding-the-model.md

 Mixins are classes that contain slots (properties) or  slots  which embody a generic slot semantic definition, for use across several other classes or slots.

 Mixins are abstract classes/slots and they cannot be instantiated by themselves.
 That is, there cannot be an instance of a mixin class or slot value (e.g. predicate slot) used as 'data'.

-However, a class `mixin` _**may**_ be given as the `domain` or `range` specification of an association or a `mixin` slot may be  given as a `subproperty_of` constraint, with the strict understanding that when the given association  or slot is deployed as an element in a knowledge graph, that the actual values used in the instantiated nodes and edges of the graph will be "concrete" classes or slots that have or inherited those `mixin` elements as `mixins`.

 Mixins are defined as a way of encouraging reuse of specific slots (properties) while ensuring a clear inheritance chain.